 It is important to remember all those who have served in uniform, just not on Memorial Day and Veterans Day, but throughout the year.
-To make that a little easier we have uploaded a several websites that have been regularly requested.
+To make that a little easier, we have uploaded several websites that have been regularly requested.

 World War II Memorial

 Vietnam Veterans Memorial

 American Battle Monuments Commission

 Here you will find links for veterans or family member interested in doing a little research on themselves, units, or family members.

 The Institute of Heraldry – find out about this history of military awards, unit crest, etc.